fingerprintjs/fingerprint-pro-server-api-dotnet-sdk/docs/FingerprintApi.md

             var apiInstance = new FingerprintApi(configuration);
             var limit = 56;  // int? | Limit the number of events returned.
             var visitorId = visitorId_example;  // string | Unique [visitor identifier](https://dev.fingerprint.com/reference/get-function#visitorid) issued by Fingerprint Pro.
-Filter for events matching this `visitor_id`.  (optional) var bot = bot_example;  // string | Filter events by the bot detection result, specifically:    - events where any kind of bot was detected.   - events where a good bot was detected.   - events where a bad bot was detected.   - events where no bot was detected.  (optional) var ipAddress = ipAddress_example;  // string | Filter events by IP address range.
+Filter for events matching this `visitor_id`.  (optional) var bot = bot_example;  // string | Filter events by the bot detection result, specifically:    `all` - events where any kind of bot was detected.   `good` - events where a good bot was detected.   `bad` - events where a bad bot was detected.   `none` - events where no bot was detected.  (optional) var ipAddress = ipAddress_example;  // string | Filter events by IP address range.
 The range can be as specific as a single IP (/32 for IPv4 or /128 for IPv6)  All ip_address filters must use CIDR notation, for example, 10.0.0.0/24, 192.168.0.1/32  (optional) var linkedId = linkedId_example;  // string | Filter events by your custom identifier.
 You can use [linked IDs](https://dev.fingerprint.com/reference/get-function#linkedid) to associate identification requests with your own identifier, for example, session ID, purchase ID, or transaction ID.
-You can then use this `linked_id` parameter to retrieve all events associated with your custom identifier.  (optional) var start = 789;  // long? | Filter events with a timestamp greater than the start time, in Unix time (milliseconds).  (optional) var end = 789;  // long? | Filter events with a timestamp smaller than the end time, in Unix time (milliseconds).  (optional) var reverse = true;  // bool? | Sort events in reverse timestamp order.  (optional) var suspect = true;  // bool? | Filter events previously tagged as suspicious via the [Update API](https://dev.fingerprint.com/reference/updateevent).  (optional)
+You can then use this `linked_id` parameter to retrieve all events associated with your custom identifier.  (optional) var start = 789;  // long? | Filter events with a timestamp greater than the start time, in Unix time (milliseconds).  (optional) var end = 789;  // long? | Filter events with a timestamp smaller than the end time, in Unix time (milliseconds).  (optional) var reverse = true;  // bool? | Sort events in reverse timestamp order.  (optional) var suspect = true;  // bool? | Filter events previously tagged as suspicious via the [Update API](https://dev.fingerprint.com/reference/updateevent).  > Note: When using this parameter, only events with the `suspect` property explicitly set to `true` or `false` are returned.
+Events with undefined `suspect` property are left out of the response.  (optional)

             try
             {